lizhzhuo/industrial-mec/README.md

 # industrial-mec
-Mobile Edge Computing in the Industrial Internet
+A Survey of Mobile Edge Computing in the Industrial Internet